tarang1998/-EKS-and-Monitoring-with-OpenTelemetry/README.md

             - The status of the rollout is checked.
             - In case of an error, the deployment is rolled back to the previous stable state.

-        - testing.yaml : This worflow performs integration test on the entire application whenever a Pull request is pushed and is approved validating that the changes made to the application is working as intended.
+        - testing.yaml : This worflow performs integration test on the entire application whenever a Pull request is pushed and is approved validating that the  application is working as intended after changes are made.

 - Clear pipeline configuration files with integration into a container